promoting your portfolio and getting paid work

 Social media

 Social media platforms can be goldmines for freelance opportunities.
-More brands than ever before are looking to social media as a way to increase awareness.
+Most brands now use social media to increase awareness.
 This is often done with influencer collaborations, but there are also plenty of opportunities for writers, designers, game devs, website builders – you name it!

 Twitter, in particular, is great for this.
 Check out some of the opportunities posted within hashtags relevant to your work.
 For example, #journorequest often turns up requests from newspaper and media figures who need input from freelancers.